Cross-posted to the EA Forum. Updated substantially since initial publication.

 In such cases, I believe the approach suggested in the next post of this sequence will still work well, as that approach does not really require empirical and moral uncertainty to be treated fundamentally differently.
 (Another approach, which presents itself differently but I think is basically the same in effect, is to consider uncertainty over “worldviews”, with those worldviews combining moral and empirical claims.) ↩︎

 In various places in this sequence, I will use language that may appear to endorse or presume moral realism (e.g., referring to “moral information” or to probability of a particular moral theory being “true”).
 But this is essentially just for convenience; I intend this sequence to be neutral on the matter of moral realism vs antirealism, and I believe this post can be useful in mostly similar ways regardless of one’s position on that matter.
-(E.g., an antirealist may still have a meaningful conception of “moral learning” in terms of gaining conceptual clarity, encountering new arguments that change what the antirealist values, simplifying their collection of intuitions into a more elegant theory, etc.) ↩︎
+I discuss the matter of "moral uncertainty for antirealists" in more detail in this separate post. ↩︎

 The matter of how to actually assign “units” or “magnitudes” of choice-worthiness to different options, and what these things would even mean, is complex, and I won’t really get into it in this sequence. ↩︎